Janpol Morales

-Leroy Janpol Morales Napa (born 22 June 1998) is a Panamanian footballer who plays as winger for Macará, and the Panama national team.
+Leroy Janpol Morales Napa (born 22 June 1998) is a Panamanian professional footballer who plays as winger for Liga de Primera club Cobresal and the Panama national team.

 Career

 Morales is a youth product of the Ecuadorian clubs Orense, Macará and CD Bolívar.
 He began his senior career with Fuerza Amarilla in 2017 in the Ecuadorian Serie A. He joined Audaz Octubrino on loan for the 2018 season, where he helped them win the Segunda Categoría de El Oro.
 The following season, he joined Olmedo on loan where he was assigned to their U20s.
 In January 2020 he moved to Cumbayá and in his debut season helped them win the 2021 Ecuadorian Serie B and earned promotion.

 On 13 June 2022, he transferred to Macará in the Ecuadorian Serie A. They were relegated that season, but won the Ecuadorian Serie B league in 2023 returning them once more to the Ecuadorian first division.

+In July 2026, Morales moved to Chile and signed with Cobresal from Guatemalan club Comunicaciones.

 International career

 Morales was born in Panama to Ecuadorian parents, and moved to Ecuador at the age of 2.
 He holds dual Panamanian-Ecuadorian citizenship.
 On 8 February 2025, he debuted with the senior Panama national team as a substitute in a 6–1 friendly loss to Chile.